imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 <img src="/images/pages/ManySpheres.jpg" width="780"/> *Shows the result of example 4a for the (a) two-dimensional, (b) three-dimensional and (c) four-dimensional case.
 The image series in (c) represents a movie of a three-dimensional rendering.
 The images of (b) and (c) were rendered using the ImageJ 3d Viewer.*

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example4a.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example4a.java' %}

 ### Example 4b - Finding and displaying local minima

 In this example we want to find all local minima in an image an display them as small spheres.
 To not capture too much of the noise in the image data, we first perform an in-place Gaussian smoothing with a sigma of 1, i.e. the data will be overwritten with the result.
-A complete documentation of the gauss package for ImgLib2 can be found [ here](Gauss_Package_ImgLib2 ).
+A complete documentation of the gauss package for ImgLib2 can be found [ here](Gauss_Package_ImgLib2).

 We display the results using a binary image. *Note that the **BitType** only requires one bit per pixel and therefore is very memory efficient.*